 The walls of a room have a lot of potential, so make sure you use them to your advantage.
 Pegboards are great for art and craft supplies, and over-the-door shoe hangers can also be used for added storage.
 Check out these other ways to use your vertical space for more inspiration.

 Encourage your children to help clean

 Cleaning up is an important skill for your children to learn, and the playroom is a great place to get started.
 To encourage and motivate them, consider using a reward system.
-If they put everything back where it belongs, they get a sticker added to their chart.
+If they put everything back where it belongs, they get a cute sticker added to their chart.
 Once they receive enough, they get a prize.
 This doesn’t need to be another toy, either.
 It could be something like getting to pick dinner for the night or going on an outing as a family.